-005 ACADEMIC ENGLISH II (Sophomores)
+1005 ACADEMIC ENGLISH II(Sophomores) (1 CREDIT)

 This course includes the basic fundamentals of English grammar, usage, and mechanics.
 Writing includes paragraphs, essays and exposition.
 Research techniques will be developed.
 Literature includes the reading of short stories, plays, poetry and novels in order to understand and to appreciate the content.
-Note: One novel will be required to be read during the summer preceding this course and will be assessed at the beginning of the course as a course test grade.

-006 HONORS ENGLISH II (Sophomores)
+1006 HONORS ENGLISH II (Sophomores) (1 CREDIT)

-Prerequisite: An "A" Average in Academic English I or A/B Average in Honors English I
+Prerequisite: Students must have an "A" average in Academic English I or an "A/B" Average in Honors English I